Hot Rod Hundley

 Hundley's life revolved around the game of basketball.
 His love and talent for the game led him to achieve honors in high school and most notably during his college years.
 At West Virginia University, Hundley played to packed crowds at the Old Field House.
 His dribbling antics and daredevil maneuvers on the floor led to his popular nickname, "Hot Rod".
-He later became known as a broadcaster for the Utah Jazz.
+He later was a broadcaster for the Utah Jazz.